Get insider access

 Compared To Other Monitors

-The Gigabyte M27U is an excellent gaming monitor that provides versatility for work and play thanks to its various features.
+The Gigabyte M27U is a good gaming monitor that provides versatility thanks to its various features, so it's a great choice if you need something for both work and play.
 It has a fast response time and low input lag, and it supports 24 Gbps of HDMI 2.1 bandwidth, which lets you play games at a high frame rate from the PS5, Xbox Series X|S, or your gaming PC.
 The 4k resolution and productivity features are also great if you need something for your at-home work setup.
-It's essentially a smaller version of the Gigabyte M32U, and it's a better display than the Gigabyte M28U, thanks to its higher peak brightness.
+That said, it has limited picture quality, so the Acer Nitro XV275K P3biipruzx is a better choice if that's more important for you, as it has Mini LED backlighting.

 See our recommendations for the best 27-inch gaming monitors, the best 4k gaming monitors, and the best monitors for Xbox Series S.